danmayer/coverband/README.md

 * use the `safe_reload_files` feature to add the path of all gem files you wish to track
 * --- or ---
-* ensure you call `Coverband.start` before loading all your gems
+* ensure you call `require 'coverband'` which triggers `Coverband.start` before loading all your gems
    * while possible this is currently hard as Rails and most environments load your whole Gemfile
    * we are looking for an improve and easier way to support this.

 ### Verbose Debug / Development Mode